openSUSE/transactional-update/dbus/README.md

 `busctl` example:

 * call `ls` in open transaction with ID `536`:
-  > busctl call org.opensuse.tukit /org/opensuse/tukit/Transaction org.opensuse.tukit.Transaction call "ss" "536" "bash -c 'ls'"
+  > busctl call org.opensuse.tukit /org/opensuse/tukit/Transaction org.opensuse.tukit.Transaction Call "ss" "536" "bash -c 'ls'"

   The returned signal can be monitored by:
   > busctl --system --match "path\_namespace='/org/opensuse/tukit'" monitor

-### callext
+### CallExt
 Executes the given command.
 The command is **not** executed in a **chroot environment**, but instead runs in the current system, replacing '{}' with the mount directory of the given snapshot.
 In case of errors the snapshot will not be deleted.